openbabel/documentation/Contributing/DevBestPractices.rst

 .. _SourceForge: http://www.sf.net/projects/openbabel

-To download and update the source code itself, please see the instructions on using Subversion with Open Babel (:ref:`subversion`).
+To download and update the source code itself, please see the instructions on using Subversion with Open Babel (:ref:`version control`).

 Monitoring Progress
 -------------------